Korzer420/LoreMaster/README.md

 Dirtmouth:

 - Caring Shell: Enviroment Hazards (like spikes) don't deal damage to you anymore.
 - Screw the Rules: Fury of the Fallen is now also active with 2 hp, but the damage buff is decreased to 50%.
-The debuff only affects normal nail hits.
+Grubberfly Beams are only nerfed by 40%.
 - True Form: While your shade is active, you deal 30% more damage and increase your nail length by 25%.
 The effects are doubled, if you are in the same room as your shade.
 - Well Focused: Focus is cast 30% faster.